javascript-tutorial/en.javascript.info/8-async/03-promise-chaining/article.md

 - We have a sequence of asynchronous tasks to be done one after another.
 For instance, loading scripts.
 - How to code it well?

-Promises allow a couple of recipes to do that.
+Promises provide a couple of recipes to do that.

 [cut]

 In this chapter we cover promise chaining.

 It looks like this:

 ```js run
 new Promise(function(resolve, reject) {